Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > How do the authors identify the various kinds of approximations of the attractors?
 Can this be automated, perhaps by using to DSA to cluster the various types?

-We identify the various kinds of approximations as follows.
+We identify the various kinds of approximations as follows. @Abel

 For the difficulties of using DSA, see above.

 > At what level of performance are all trained networks compared?
 Are they all trained until the same loss value and how close is this MSE to 0?

 All networks are trained for 5000 gradient steps.
 We exclude those networks from the analysis that are performing less than -20dB in terms of normalized mean squared error.